 - Communication difficulties.

 We have also supported children with a range of complex needs.

-Please contact Mrs Hutchinson on 0191 4202588 if you would like to discuss your child’s specific areas of need.
+Please contact Mrs McKenna on 0191 4202588 if you would like to discuss your child’s specific areas of need.

 - How does the school identify and assess pupils with Special Educational Needs?

 As part of our commitment to ensuring each child reaches their full potential, staff at Toner Avenue are constantly assessing the children in their class.
 We also collect data at specific points throughout the year to ensure children are making the progress we expect.